Stereo-Boy/chopin_toolbox/README.md

 Once you have a candidate, the next step is to check the validity of that candidate with the diagnostics plots.

 ### display_model
-Formats the results in the command window for one model in the list and show diagnostic plots for that model.
-* displays variable formats for the best model
+* displays variable formats for the best model in command window
-* displays best model's stats
+* displays best model's stats in command window
-* display diagnostic figures and tests
+* display diagnostic figures and tests in command window
+* display adjusted p-values in command window
+* display formatted hypothesis rejection in command window

 The diagnostics are:
 * Scatterplot of residuals vs. fitted values - no fanning should be observed (fanning is an increase of residuals variability at larger fitted values).
 In addition, there should be no relationship between residuals and fitted values.
 On these two points, ref.
 [3] argues that deviations are actually expected for some of the GLMs (e.g. Poisson regression or logistic regression) and that it should be no ground for model exclusion (use deviance residuals instead).